 Understand that it will take time and effort, but you can fall in love with your postpartum belly

 “It took my almost two years after the triplets’ birth to find beauty and comfort in my new body,” says Desiree Fortin, a mom of triplets from Encinitas, California, who connects with other moms about postpartum struggles on her Instagram account.
 “It’s amazing how much perspective can change, because I see my body now and find it so beautiful.
 I appreciate it for all it has done.
 But it took time and the choice to change my perspective!”

-“My belly will never look the same again and that is fine, because it tells my story; it's the story of my body growing life,” says Evans.
+Evans says it wasn’t until after her third pregnancy that she began to truly look at her postpartum body differently.
+“My belly will never look the same again and that is fine, because it tells my story; it’s the story of my body growing life,” she says.
 “Our bodies are amazing and resilient, and we are capable of so much.
 I am at the point where I am so proud of my body.
-It's not perfect by any means, but it is mine, and it's the only one I'll ever get, so I want to take care of it and feel good about it.”
+It’s not perfect by any means, but it is mine, and it’s the only one I’ll ever get, so I want to take care of it and feel good about it.”